 70% of all the NHS budget is spent on chronic care management.
 Ampersand’s offering is a cost-effective digital service that is expected to reduce the cost of chronic care management, by facilitating early intervention and reducing bed days.

-Licenses cost £2,500 per month per seat, with unlimited patient-usage, a free trial period and discounts for yearly or full-term payments.
+Get in touch for a free trial period and discounts for yearly or full-term payments.

 We signed up for a free trial.
 What happens after the period is over?

 After the free trial is over, your use of the service will be uninterrupted and you will move onto our annual license plan.
 If you would like to terminate your contract at the end of the free trial period, please inform us at least 28 days in advance.

 If we opt-out of the service, what will happen to the data accumulated to date?